-I. Domestic Operations

-A. Funded Risk Assets
+I. A. Funded Risk Assets

 Assets Items Risk Weight I. Bala Balances i.
-0 with RBI ii.
-Balances in current account with UCBs 20 iii.
+Cash (including foreign currency notes) Balances with RBI ii.
+Balances in current account with UCBs iii.
 Balances in current account with other banks 20 II.
-Inve Investments i.
-Investment in Government Securities ii.
-Investment in other Approved Securities guaranteed by Central Government / State Government 2.5 2.5 iii.
-Investment in Other Securities where payment of interest and repayment of principal are guaranteed by Central Govt. (include investment in Indira / Kisan Vikas Patras and investments in bonds & debentures where payment of interest and repayment of principal is guaranteed by Central Govt. / State Government) 2.5 iv. .
+Inve estments i.
+Investment in Government Securities 2.5 ii.
+Investment in other Approved Securities guaranteed by Central Government / State Government 2.5 iii.
+Investment in Other Securities where payment of interest and repayment of principal are guaranteed by Central Govt. (include investment in Indira / Kisan Vikas Patras and investments in bonds & debentures where payment of interest and repayment of principal is guaranteed by Central Govt. / State Government) 2.5 iv.
 Investment in other securities where payment of interest and repayment of principal are guaranteed by State Govt.
-Note: Investment in securities where payment of interest or repayment of principal is guaranteed by State Government and which has become a non-performing investment, will attract 102.5 percentage risk weight (w.e.f.
-March 31, 2006) V. Investment in Govt. guaranteed securities of government undertakings which do not form part of the approved market borrowing Program vi. (a) Claims on commercial banks, District Centra Co-operative Banks, and State Co-operative Banks such as fixed deposits, certificates of deposits, etc. 20 (b) Claims on other Urban Co-operative banks such as term / fixed deposits vii.
+Note: Investment in securities where payment of interest o 2.5 of principal is guaranteed by State Government and which I a non-performing investment, will attract 102.5 percentage nas become risk weight V. Investment in other Approved Securities where payment of interest and repayment of principal is not guaranteed by Central / State Govt.
+22.5 Investment in Govt. guaranteed securities of government undertakings which do not form part of the approved market borrowing Program 22.5 vi. (a) Claims on commercial banks, District Central Co-operative Banks, and State Co-operative Banks such as fixed deposits, certificates of deposits, etc. 20 (b) Claims on other Urban Co-operative banks such as term / fixed deposits vii.
 Investments in bonds issued by All India Public financial Institutions.
 102.5 viii.
-Investments in bonds issued by Public Financial Institutions for their Tier-II Capital 102.5
+Investments in bonds issued by Public Financial Institutions for their Tier-II Capital 102.5 ix Investment in bonds/ debentures/Security Receipts 102.5